-On July 16, 2018, the Company entered into a supply agreement with the supplier.
-The executed purchase order is covered under the terms of the supply agreement.
-Pursuant to the supply agreement, the supplier has agreed that it will not supply cantharidin, any beetles or other raw material from which cantharidin is derived to any other customer in North America, subject to specified minimum annual purchase orders and forecasts.
+On July 16, 2018, the Company entered into a supply agreement with a supplier of crude cantharidin material.
+All executed purchase orders for crude cantharidin in the ordinary course of business are expected to be covered under the terms of the supply agreement.
+Pursuant to the supply agreement, the supplier has agreed that it will not supply cantharidin, any beetles or other raw material from which cantharidin is derived to any other customer in North America, subject to specified minimum annual purchase orders and forecasts by the Company.
 The supply agreement has an initial five-year term, which is subject to automatic renewal absent termination by either party in accordance with the terms of the supply agreement.
 Each party also has the right to terminate the supply agreement for other customary reasons such as material breach or bankruptcy.